5004-SEA-Fa24-Geeng/payroll-gen-Eternity1824/DesignDocument.md

 1. Test that the `Employee` class properly returns `name` from `getName()`
 2. Test that the `Employee` class properly returns `id` from `getId()`
 3. continue to add your brainstorm here (you don't need to super formal - this is a brainstorm) - yes, you can change the bullets above to something that fits your design.
+4. Test that SalaryEmployee calculates pay correctly based on fixed payRate
+5. Test that PayStub correctly stores grossPay, taxesWithheld, and netPay
+6. Test that FileUtil.readFile() correctly reads a CSV file into a list of strings
+7. Test that FileUtil.writeFile() correctly writes a list of strings to a CSV file
+8. Test that PayrollGenerator correctly processes employee.csv and time_cards.csv into pay_stubs.csv
+9. Test that Builder.parseEmployees() correctly converts employee.csv into a list of Employee objects
+10. Test that Builder.parseTimeCards() correctly converts time_cards.csv into a list of TimeCard objects